Polymer/old-docs-site/docs/start/usingelements.md

 ## Using elements {#using}

-The first step to using elements is to load `platform.js`.
-Many browsers do not have support for the various web components APIs.
-Until that magical day, `platform.js` provides polyfill support. **Be sure to include this file before any code that touches the DOM.**
+To use elements, first load `platform.js`.
+Many browsers have yet to implement the various web components APIs.
+Until they do, `platform.js` provides polyfill support. **Be sure to include this file before any code that touches the DOM.**

-Once you've loaded `platform.js` and got some elements installed, using them is simply a matter of loading the element file using an [HTML Import](/platform/html-imports.html).
+Once you have some elements installed and you've loaded `platform.js`, using an element is simply a matter of loading the element file using an [HTML Import](/platform/html-imports.html).

 An example `index.html` file: